wp-plugins/13-moon-synchronometer/readme.txt

 * First Release of 13-Moon Synchronometer - Limi Day 27 Self-Existing Moon 4 Kin 14 WHITE MAGNETIC WIZARD

 == Upgrade Notice ==

+= 1.4.2 =
+Fixed style to make it look really good in iPhones and sidebars as small as 160 pixels.

 = 1.4.0 =
 Made lots of improvements on the synchronometer's first day online